 In addition to the School of Health Professions attendance policy which defines excused and unexcused absences, students are required to attend all assigned supervised practice rotations, virtual classrooms, and internship orientations/meetings.
-Excessive unexcused absences, which is defined as more than two per semester, will be addressed using the progressive disciplinary action procedures.
+Excessive unexcused absences, which are defined as more than two per semester, will be addressed using the program's disciplinary action procedures.